mbercx/softdev-101/docs/documentation.md

 ### Writing documentation

 Documentation files go in the `docs/` directory as Markdown (`.md`) files.
-The page you're reading right now is `docs/documentation.md`!
+The landing page of your documentation is `docs/index.md`.
+Open the Markdown file and write some content, then save the file.

 MkDocs uses standard Markdown syntax.
 For example, to create a link: